Presidents Cup Competition

 If a player or coach is ejected from a Presidents Cup game, they must leave the field and the area surrounding the field.
 At no time is either the ejected coach or the ejected player to be close enough to the field to participate or comment on the game.
 The referee will send the player or coach off and will make the determination of the distance each must be from the field.
 If a player is ejected, the coaching staff or manager must make sure that the player ejected from their team is in the charge of an adult from their team.
 In other words, when a player is sent off and is removed from the sidelines, a responsible adult from the player’s team must be chosen to take care of the player during the remainder of the game.

 Unfinished games, due to any cause, will be replayed from the start, provided that neither team is at fault and play has not begun in the second half.
 If play is stopped after completion of the first half, and cannot be resumed as determined by the referee and provided neither team is at fault, the Presidents Cup Rules deem the game completed.
-Should play be stopped at any time due to one of the teams being adjudged at fault, it shall be at the discretion of the Cup Committee as to whether the game is to be replayed, stand as is, or declared a forfeit.
+Should play be stopped at any time due to one of the teams being adjudged at fault, it shall be at the discretion of the Presidents Cup Director as to whether the game is to be replayed, stand as is, or declared a forfeit.

 The Game Report will be completed by the referee including cautions and ejections, if any.
 The completed Report must be signed by the referee and all other game officials.